 The walking route from Caminha to Valença offers a perfect opportunity to combine the Coastal and the Central Routes of the Camino de Santiago from Porto.
-You get to walk along the coast in the first half of the Portuguese Camino between Porto and Caminha and get to visit historical towns in the second half of the walk from Valença to Santiago de Compostela.
+You get to walk along the coast in the first half of the Portuguese Camino between Porto and Caminha and visit historical towns in the second half of the walk from Valença to Santiago de Compostela.

 Table of Contents